gaborbernat/bernat-tech/content/posts/blazing-fast-html-parser/index.md

 const uint8_t *hit = memchr(input + probe_end, '&', length - probe_end);
 ```

-[`memchr`](https://en.cppreference.com/w/c/string/byte/memchr) is itself vectorized in any decent C library, so on a
+C libraries vectorize [`memchr`](https://en.cppreference.com/w/c/string/byte/memchr), so it moves across a long clean
-long clean span it races ahead at memory speed.
-The text between two entities copies in one `memcpy`.
-Every character
+span at memory speed.
+One `memcpy` copies the text between two entities; no per-character loop inspects that text.
-that is not part of an entity is touched once, by a bulk copy, never inspected on its own.

-When it lands on an `&`, it resolves the entity.
-Numeric ones like `&#127881;` parse the digits.
-Named ones like `&amp;`
+Numeric entities such as `&#127881;` require digit parsing.
+A named entity such as `&amp;` requires a lookup among about
-need a lookup, and HTML has about 2,000 of them.
-A [binary search](https://en.wikipedia.org/wiki/Binary_search) over a
+2,000 names.
+A [binary search](https://en.wikipedia.org/wiki/Binary_search) over the sorted table takes about eleven
-sorted table finds any of them in around eleven comparisons, but most real text uses only a handful, so turbohtml checks
-those first with one comparison each before falling back to the search:
+comparisons.
+Real documents concentrate on a few names, so turbohtml tests those names before starting the search:

+The inline probe and the entity fast paths make the same distance bet at two levels.
+Dense references put the next `&`
+close enough that a `memchr` call costs more than a short loop.
+Common names such as `amp`, `lt`, and `quot` make a full
+binary search unnecessary.
+Long clean spans and uncommon names fall through to the general algorithms.

 ```c
 switch (name[0]) {